-Specifically.
-San Jose does not have a police inspector general with broad access to records. nor an oversight commission made up of community members interested in participating in police oversight.
-The cities and/or counties that have one or both of these entities include San Francisco (both), Oakland (both), Davis (commission), San Diego (commission), Orange County (IG) and Los Angeles (both), BART (both), among many others in California and the United States,
+Specifically, San Jose does not have a police inspector general with broad access to records, nor an oversight commission made up of community members interested in participating in police oversight.
+The cities and/or counties that have one or both of these entities include San Francisco (both), Oakland (both), Davis (commission), San Diego (commission), Orange County (IG) and Los Angeles (both), BART (both), among many others in California and the United States.

 San Jose only has an outdated Independent Police Auditor model, which audits records from the San Jose police department's internal affairs, and our Independent Police Auditor has no authority to independently investigate complaints.
 Nor does the IPA have authority to review issues in the police department outside of specific complaints filed by members of the community.
-For example, the IPA cannot review patterns or trends relating to stops, responses to certain types of crimes, officer discipline, etc. (Measure G provided some limited additional access related to use of force, but those records are redacted and IPA requests must be accompanied by justification - such limits are without precedent in other jurisdictions).
+For Commented [MS7]: Lawrence, we find this omitted section (from our Recommendation Memo) of upmost importance.